Seattle Knob and Tube Rewiring Service

 Can knob and tube wiring be partially replaced?

 Sometimes, yes.
-If active knob-and-tube wiring is limited to specific areas, targeted replacement may be possible.
+When active knob-and-tube wiring is limited to specific areas, targeted replacement may be possible.
 If the wiring is widespread, broader rewiring may be the better long-term solution.

 How long does knob and tube replacement take?

-Many projects take several days to two weeks, depending on the home size, access, amount of active wiring, permit needs, and whether panel or service upgrades are included.
+Most projects take several days to two weeks, depending on the home size, access, amount of active wiring, permit needs, and whether the scope includes panel or service upgrades.

 Related Electrical Services in Seattle